AnotherCoder-E/landing-page/README.md

-This is a README file that will be edited after the project is finished.
-This file will contain information about the project, its features and what have I learned from The Odin Project course so long.
+In this project I created a landing page.
+I made it using the CSS Flexbox which I learned from The Odin Project Foundations Course.